Megamimed/UC113-Megamimed-patch/README.md

 Hopefully this way if something breaks you have at least some idea where to look!
 LOBOTs is disabled by default I think to remember to activate it in the option menu.

+I've also have a version of Arulco Folding Stock that can be found here https://github.com/Megamimed/Arulco-Folding-Stock-MM and is compatable with the latest (16/05/2025) experimental.
+Not tested it as much though.

 Installation
 --------------------------------------------------------------------------
 Like 1.13, requires a legal Copy of JA2.